Workshops and Events

 It is a wonderful offering for those who want to connect and learn with like minded folk in a community founded on integrity and care.

-After a sold out and hugely successful events in 2022 and 2023 we are back to do it all again in May this year!
+After a sold out and hugely successful events in 2022, 2023 and 2025 we are back to do it all again in May next year!

 FEAST is a joyful celebration and learning opportunity, inclusive of everyone who want to connect with their body, pleasure and community.
 Offering the opportunity to learn from some of Australia’s best Sexological Bodyworkers and Somatic Sex Coaches, FEAST is a place to expand, experiment and explore.

-Whether you want to lean deeply into your edges of rest quietly and savour the slowing down, FEAST has a place for it all.
+Whether you want to lean deeply into your edges or rest quietly and savour the slowing down, FEAST has a place for it all.

 For ease, here are all the important details.